Electropaedia logo

 While the battery may have a high capacity it is not necessarily all available since it may only deliver full power down to 50% DOD depending on the application.

 Cell voltage is only 1.2 Volts which means that many cells are required to make up high voltage batteries.
+The competing Lithium cells typically have 3 times the cell voltage (3.2 Volts to 3.7 Volts) and a much higher energy density.

 Lower capacity and cell voltage than alkaline primary cells.